mnkiefer/domain-quest/README.md

 Next, the Chat Participant is queried again to provide an analysis in form of a Jupyer Notebook.
 Depending on whether the domain belongs to one of the categories for which expert knowledge exists, we either keep the prompt [generic](https://github.com/mnkiefer/domain-quest/blob/main/src/prompts/getAnalysis.md) or make it [domain-specific](https://github.com/mnkiefer/domain-quest/blob/main/src/prompts/getCategoryAnalysis.md).

-Based on the results, the Jupyer Notebook is then generated and executed.
-Depending on the Pyhon configuration, one may need to select a [Python Environment](https://code.visualstudio.com/docs/datascience/jupyter-kernel-management#_python-environments) from the dropdown here with which to run.
-Once executed, one can now scroll through the notebook to see the suggested analysis already applied on the local data and interpret the results.
+Based on the results, a Jupyer Notebook is then generated and executed.
+Depending on the local Pyhon configuration, one may need to select a [Python Environment](https://code.visualstudio.com/docs/datascience/jupyter-kernel-management#_python-environments) from the dropdown with which to run.
+Once executed, one can now conveniently scroll through the notebook to see the analyses already applied on the local data and interpret the results.

 <br><br>
 <figure>